JoshuaWise/vapr-compress/README.md

 ### options.aggressive = *false*

 By default, if the client doesn't provide any content negotiation headers, compression will be skipped.
-If `aggressive` is `true`, however, compression will be applied in such cases.
+However, if `aggressive` is `true`, compression will be used in such cases.

 ```js
 route.use(compress({ aggressive: true }));